AlexeyMatveev686/office-js-api/Cell/Api/Methods/SetFreezePanesType.md

 ## Example

-This example freezes first column and get pastes a freezed range address into the table.
+This example freezes first column and get pastes a frozen range address into the table.

 ```javascript
 builder.CreateFile("xlsx");